-This document provides a list of deployable security controls, security capabilities, and best practices.
-The catalog is intended to guide secure implementation and help agencies satisfy program requirements within discrete networking environments.
+This document lists the TIC security capabilities.
 TIC use cases will reference security capabilities from this catalog and will provide guidance on how to deploy these capabilities within the context of a unique use case.
 TIC overlays will provide mappings from these security capabilities to vendor-specific tools and services.
 Over time, this catalog will be updated and will be informed by TIC pilot activities, TIC use cases, emerging technologies, and threat insight.